leapdao/docs/docs/spending-conditions-tutorial.md

 # Overview

 During the course of this short tutorial, we would deploy a [Spending Condition](https://docs.leapdao.org/spending-conditions/) to a LeapDAO testnet.
-It would allow you to retrace steps presented in this instructional [video](https://www.youtube.com/embed/cB5T0buF8GI).
+Spending condition is a special type of smart contract which runs on Plasma instead of being deployed to main Ethereum chain.
+Unlike traditional smart contract, output of spending condition should depend only on its input and condition itself should not affect arbitrary state.
+Following this tutorial would allow you to retrace steps presented in instructional [video](https://www.youtube.com/embed/cB5T0buF8GI).

 In the course of the tutorial you will need: